Xpan22/Response-div-stability-competitive-communities/Results_RD_mod.md

 Let's have a look at the biomass dynamics in the different environmental treatments.

-Is reaslised imbalance calculated in this chuck?
+Is realised imbalance calculated in this chuck?